namijith/gcp-gke-workshop/content/4_workshop_setup/41_gcp_environment_setup/411_get_gcp_environment.md

 pre: "<b>4.1.1 </b>"
 ---

+{{% notice warning %}}
+If you have your own Google account and have your own GCP environment, skip this step.
+{{% /notice %}}

 This workshop requires a GCP environment.
-Your instructor will provide a link and an activation code.
+If this is a JFrog and Google hosted event, your instructor will provide a link and an activation code.
 The following steps walk through the process of obtaining a GCP environment using the provided link and activation code.
+Otherwise, use your own GCP environment and skip this step.

 {{% notice warning %}}
-When using this temporary GCP environment, use an **Incognito Window** to avoid conflicts with your existing Google Account.
+When using this temporary GCP environment at a hosted event, use an **Incognito Window** to avoid conflicts with your existing Google Account.
 {{% /notice %}}

 1. Open the instructor provided link in your browser.
 This will take you to environment registration page.